 It is vital that a company investigates and handles a personal data breach in accordance with the GDPR.
 Whilst under the DPA, companies were encouraged to report data breaches; there was no enforcement of such suggestion.
 Once implemented, the GDPR will require a company to report a data breach to the relevant supervising authority within 72 hours if it is likely to result in a risk for the rights of an individual, such as damage to their reputation, or loss of confidentiality.

-Details which must be included in this data breach report inlcude:
+Details that must be included in this data breach report inlcude:

 - the nature of the breach;